ti-app/tia-client-react-native/README.md

 4: Create `.env` file in root, copy content from `https://ti-app.slack.com/archives/CE68JUXPC/p1564943184000300` and paste it in the file.

+5: (Optional) Create `.prettierrc` in root and add your config ;)

-5: Ensure that emulator is on or an android device is connected with `adb` setup properly.
+6: Ensure that emulator is on or an android device is connected with `adb` setup properly.

-6: Run following command in seperate terminal (not in integrated terminal of vscode).
+7: Run following command in seperate terminal (not in integrated terminal of vscode).

 ```
 react-native run-android
 ```

-7: Now get your headphones on and spill out pure fire.
+8: Now get your headphones on and spill out pure fire.
 TIA.

 # Build